-- No "international copyright" - The major treaty is the Berne Convention - The Universal Copyright Convention was begun by the U.S. as an alternative to Berne.
+- There is no "international copyright." - The major treaty is the Berne Convention. - The Universal Copyright Convention was begun by the U.S. as an alternative to Berne.
 It has less stringent provisions.
-But U.S. acceded to Berne in 1988, effective March 1, 1989. - TRIPS, NAFTA, and other agreements also concern copyright to some degree.
+But the U.S. acceded to Berne in 1988, effective March 1, 1989. - TRIPS, NAFTA, and other agreements also concern copyright to some degree.